rmanaem/nerv/docs/docs/structure.md

 NeRV processes JSON files that adhere to a specific format.

-!!! info "info"
+!!! info "Info"

     For a more comprehensive example, please refer to this [link](https://raw.githubusercontent.com/rmanaem/nerv/master/tests/data/prevent-AD.json).

 Below is a portion of the file that follows this specific format as an example of its structure: